t2k/backbone_FU/README.md

 ##backbone.fu
-A backbone File Upload component
+A Backbone File Upload component.

+I've included a client-side webApp so you can have that **FU** experience day or night.

 ![Screenshot][ss]